 MOMocrats.com: Where Mothers Get Political

-Welcome to MOMocrats.com, a site where mothers from across the United States of America come together to write about politics from a parent’s perspective.
+Welcome to MOMocrats.com, a site where mothers from across the United States of America have come together since 2007 to write about politics from a parent’s perspective.
 Today, we focus on our political podcast, which we have produced weekly since November 2010.

 Like most moms, we’re tired.
 And we’re not just tired from staying up all night with a colicky baby, or from pacing the floor waiting for our teens to come home.

 We’re tired of sending our sons and daughters off to fight a war for the benefit of oil billionaires’ profits.
 Tired of lagging behind the rest of the world in education, and paying more and more for “public” education that teaches only to a test and leaves the individual needs of students behind.
 Tired of a broken health care system that leaves millions of families and individuals uninsured, and leaves many people withhealth insurance still unable to access care.

 Tired of politicians pretending that global warming doesn’t exist, leaving the problem to our children to solve.
 Tired of being paid less than men for the same work, then being expected to come home to the “second shift” of parenting, housework, and homework.
 Tired of the widening gap between rich and poor that leaves millions of single mothers struggling to make ends meet.
 And in the Trump era, we’re tired of trying to explain to our children how to respect the office of the presidency while abhorring the dishonesty and racism of the man currently residing in the White House.